-Via counterfactuals, we quantify the (marginal) value of a search route and evaluate the effects of an app design change.
-First, we measure the value of a search route, the sales page, by removing it from the app and predicting consumer behavior in this new environment.
+Via counterfactuals, we quantify the (marginal) value of a search route and evaluate the effects of changes in the design of the app.
+First, we measure the value of a search route (the sales page) by removing it from the app and predicting consumer behavior in this new environment.
 We find that the number of discoveries, searches, and purchases decreases, i.e., consumers do not "simply" switch to a different search route.
-Purchases decrease by 4% when the sales page route is removed.
-Using back-of-the-envelope calculations, we find that the platform's revenue declines by 0.8%.
-The 0.8% of the revenue represents the (marginal) value of the search route to the retailer.
-And second, we examine the effects of changing the number of products visible on a screen without needing to scroll down.
-By changing the number of visible products, the app can affect the number of products consumers discover with every such decision.
-Currently, four products are visible to consumers on a mobile screen.
-We predict consumer behavior when this number changes to two or six products per screen.
-We find that showing two products per screen decreases purchases by 8.4%, while showing six products per product list page increases sales by only 0.2%.
-Since increasing the number of products visible on a screen to six likely reduces the readability (which our model does not account for), while only marginally increasing sales, we interpret these results as evidence for four products displayed on a screen being optimal for the retailer.
+Purchases decrease by 4% and revenue decreases by 4.2% when the sales page route is removed.
+The 4.2% of the revenue represents the (marginal) value of the search route to the retailer.
+And second, we examine the effects of changing the number of products displayed on a screen without needing to scroll down.
+By changing the number of displayed products, the app can affect the number of products consumers discover with every such decision.
+Currently, four products are displayed to consumers on a mobile screen.
+We predict consumer behavior using our model when this number is changed to two or six products per screen.
+We find that showing two products per screen decreases purchases by 8.4%, while showing six products per screen increases sales by only 0.2%.
+Since increasing the number of products displayed on a screen to six likely reduces the readability (which our model does not account for), while only marginally increasing sales, we interpret these results as evidence that displaying four products on a screen may be optimal for the retailer.

 Our paper makes the following three contributions.
-First, our paper is among the first ones to model not only how consumers browse within a product list page, but also how they arrive at a product list page, i.e., through which search route.
-Modeling consumer choices of search routes allows us not only to quantify both discovery and search cost, but also to learn more about consumer preferences and how website designs affect consumer decisions.
+First, our paper is among the first ones to model not only how consumers browse within a product list page (see, e.g., Chen and Yao 2017; Ursu 2018; Morozov et al. 2021), but also how they arrive at a product list page, i.e., through which search route.
+Modeling consumer choices of search routes allows us not only to quantify both discovery and search costs, but also to learn more about consumer preferences and how website designs affect consumer decisions.
 This is also important from a managerial perspective as it allows retailers to better understand what is important to consumers early in the shopping process.

 Second, previous literature has explored the impact of website attributes, such as ease of use, navigability, and delays, on consumer shopping behavior (e.g., purchase and retention) primarily via surveys and lab experiments (Venkatesh and Agarwal 2006; Wells, Valacich, and Hess 2011).
-Research using observational data and research on the design on mobile apps are limited.
+Research using observational data and research on the design of mobile apps are limited.
 Our study is among the first to explore the impact of mobile app screen design on consumer search and purchase decisions using secondary data.